Whimse/Kaggle_digit_recognizer/README.md

 This ensemble method yielded a 0.99535 accuracy, which reached position 176/2055 (top 8,56%) in the Kaggle leaderboard.

-The added inference time for this predictor would be 1,1358ms per batch, according to the results in the table above.
+An estimation for the combined inference time for this predictor would be 1,1358ms per batch, according to the results in the table above.

 ## Conclusions

 The ensemble method would be the best choice for applications where accuracy is the crucial factor.

-Meanwhile, for applications where prediction time is also a crucial factor, a network like _squeezenet_1_0_ can provide very competitive results compared to the performance of the ensemble.
+Meanwhile, for applications where the computation cost or prediction time is also a crucial factor (e.g. mobile apps), a network like _squeezenet_1_0_ can provide very competitive results compared to the best result obtained by the ensemble.

-The accuracy for the ensemble is just 2% higher than the accuracy for squeezenet 1.0.
+The accuracy for the ensemble is just 2% higher than the accuracy for _squeezenet 1.0_.
 Meanwhile, the processing time per batch is 12.4 times larger.

 ## Further Experiments